-The CDBG Program is one of the longest-running programs of the U.S. Department of Housing and Urban Development used to fund local community development activities, notably affordable housing, economic development, infrastructure, and public services.
+The CDBG Program is one of the longest-running programs of the U.S. Department of Housing and Urban Development used to fund local community development activities, notably affordable housing, economic development, public facilities and infrastructure, public services, and planning and administration.
 The HOME Program is the largest program for state and local governments designed to create affordable housing for LMI households, expand the capacity of non-profit housing providers, strengthen the ability of state and local governments to provide housing, and leverage private sector participation in housing projects.
 The ESG Program supports outreach and shelters for homeless individuals and families, as well as providing programs to prevent homelessness.